hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 # Logging In

-This api handles logging in the user using different ways User here can log in with: id and password, social networks.
+* This api handles logging in the user using different ways by setting up plugins to handle each

-Does password resets
+* Does password resets
+* Social networks logging in handled in the internet layers

 ## Authentication